Generic configurations in 2D strongly competing systems: Holomorphic functions and segregated states

 The map \(I\) is not surjective, its range is actually a very small set of holomorphic functions.
-Characterizing \(I(\cU)\) as a subset of \(\mathcal{A}^1\) is one of the main points of our analysis.
+Characterizing \(I(\cU(\Omega))\) as a subset of \(\mathcal{A}^1(\Omega)\) is one of the main points of our analysis.
 To this aim we recall some elementary facts about holomorphic functions.
-The zero set of a non-constant holomorphic function \(f:\D\longrightarrow\ci\) is discrete.
-Therefore, the set \(\mathcal{Z}^{\textup{odd}}_f\) of the zeros of \(f\) with odd order is at most countable.
-We write
+Since the problem is invariant under conformal change of variables, if $\Omega$ is a bounded simply connected domain, then we can assume, without loss of generality, that